CS207-group2/cs207-FinalProject/docs/README.md

 [2,4]
 ```

-In cases where the user wants to use operations such as sin/cos, they should call those functions from the AutoDiff library so that the derivative can be automatically computed.
+In cases where the user wants to use operations such as sin/cos, they should call those functions from the pyautoDiff library so that the derivative can be automatically computed.

 SINE, COSINE, EXPONENTIAL function case:
 ```python